Hunters: Make Sure Your Heart is Healthy Before Heading into the Woods this Season

 Deer hunting season in Wisconsin is a Fall tradition that ranks right up there with football and pumpkin pie.
 Head to any Packer game at Lambeau Field in November and you’ll see as many people decked out in blaze orange and camouflage as you will in green and gold.
-This year alone, the Wisconsin DNR anticipates more than 600,000 hunters will take to the woods during the nine-day gun hunt season from November 20-28 – with even more participating in this year’s bow and muzzleloader seasons.
+This year alone, the Wisconsin DNR anticipates nearly 600,000 hunters will take to the woods during the nine-day gun hunt season from November 19-27 – with even more participating in this year’s bow and muzzleloader seasons.

 That said, as you start prepping your gear and planning your hunts, there’s one preparation that you can’t afford to overlook: your heart health.

 Why Hunters Need to Be In-Tune with Their Heart’s Health

 Every hunter knows that safety is the #1 priority when heading out on a hunt.
 It’s why you always wear blaze orange, and why hunters are required to take hunter safety courses.
 One area of personal safety that sometimes gets overlooked when hunting, however, is our own personal health.

 Living in Wisconsin, it’s not uncommon to see tragic stories in the news each year of hunters dying from heart attacks out in the woods.
 And while you can never predict when and where a heart attack will occur, hunting and hiking through the woods comes with several inherent health risks that most hunters do not think about.